hirenchauhan2/bash-zsh-on-windows-cmder/README.md

 /icon "%USERPROFILE%\AppData\Local\lxss\bash.ico"
 ```

+> _Sometimes the icon is not available in that directory.
+Try to look into this directory: `C:\Program Files\WindowsApps\CanonicalGroupLimited.UbuntuonWindows_VERSION\images` there. the `CanonicalGroupLimited.UbuntuonWindows_VERSION` would be different as per the installations.
+Or download the icon from internet_

 ### Step 4
 In the `Commands` input field, you enter the command that this task should start.
 This is the actual call to Bash: